alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 # Loading & Preparing the data

-loading the DigiKala data related to iPhone that I have found online.
+At this stage, I load the DigiKala data related to the iPhone that I have found online.

 ``` r
 dat = read.csv("Data.txt", header = T, encoding = "UTF-8")